 In addition to offerings like Bridging Baltimore, the ILP fosters future leaders through twice-yearly leadership summits, in-class projects related to purpose learning, and outreach events throughout the year.
 Through a partnership with the World Leadership School, students have had the opportunity to experience immersive educational trips to locations like Costa Rica and New Mexico – and going forward, the Project Wayfinder certificate program will provide increased opportunities for Seventh and Eighth Graders to grow their leadership skills.

 While the COVID-19 pandemic has temporarily halted some of these offerings, others have been successfully reimagined and continued this year.

 This spring, Calvert students will join other independent and public schools nearby in attending the virtual Middle School Student Leadership in Diversity Conference (MSSLDC) featuring activist and filmmaker André Lee.

-Lee, creator of the film The Prep School Negro, will deliver a keynote address before students engage in a variety of activities focused on the conference theme: “Activating Our Identities, Using Our Voices & Making Good Trouble.”
+Lee, creator of the film The Prep School Negro, delivered a keynote address before students engaged in a variety of activities focused on the conference theme: “Activating Our Identities, Using Our Voices & Making Good Trouble.”

-Lee’s keynote aims to promote meaningful discussions between students throughout Baltimore and is generously sponsored by the Kahlert Foundation through the John L. “Luke” Stone ’86 Leadership Speaker Fund.
+Lee’s keynote promoted meaningful discussions between students throughout Baltimore and was generously sponsored by the Kahlert Foundation through the John L. “Luke” Stone ’86 Leadership Speaker Fund.